DavidAni44/SAAD-assignment/BackendLanguage.md

 ## Context and Problem Statement

 What language will be used to code the backend of the solution in?
+What language will be the most optimum for the requirements of the system?
 This is the main bulk of the code that will perform the various functions of the AML

+## Decision Drivers

+* Scalability, the system will need to be able to handle it if the demand grows
+* Developer Profeciency, as this will affect not only the quality of code written but also the speed at which the system can be developed
+* Integration, the chosen language needs to interact well both with the Architectural Style chosen as well as the front-end/database systems being used
+* Performance, the chosen language should be ideal for large amounts of processing

 ## Considered Options